objectiv/objectiv.io/docs/docs/tracking/api-reference/locationTaggers/tagRoot.md

 <br />

 :::tip Did you know ?
-`tagOverlay` is just syntactic sugar on top of [tagLocation](/tracking/api-reference/locationTaggers/tagLocation.md).
+`tagRoot` is just syntactic sugar on top of [tagLocation](/tracking/api-reference/locationTaggers/tagLocation.md).
 :::

 <br />